 Philanthropy Operating Archetypes

-The newly published Operating Archetypes: Philanthropy’s New Tool for Strategic Clarity, is a new analytical framework designed to support more thoughtful and effective philanthropy by helping funders better understand and articulate their distinct position in the philanthropy ecosystem.
+Operating Archetypes: Philanthropy’s New Tool for Strategic Clarity is an analytical framework designed to accelerate philanthropy by helping funders better understand and articulate their distinct position in the philanthropy ecosystem.

 The release of the archetypes is timely.
 The seismic shocks caused by the global pandemic, socio-economic inequities, growing polarization, institutional racism, and climate change, are challenging the legitimacy and purpose of philanthropy.
 Additionally, new philanthropic models are emerging, transforming the sector.
 This moment challenges philanthropies to strategize how they engage with grantees, partners, and communities to create that change.
 Applying an analysis of operating archetypes will enable funders to think about how they achieve and evaluate impact, and better center and embed equity in their work.

-The eight distinct operating archetypes distilled by RPA include: Talent Agency, Think Tank, Campaign Manager, Field Builder, Venture Catalyst, Designer, Underwriter and Sower.
+The Operating Archetypes distilled by RPA include: Talent Agency, Think Tank, Campaign Manager, Field Builder, Venture Catalyst, Designer, Underwriter and Sower.
 Each is defined by several core attributes that range from the philanthropy’s value proposition to its skills to its advancing equity, relationships, and more.
 The archetypes in action are illustrated by funder case studies:

 - Skoll Foundation, US Talent Agency